bzreinhardt/bzreinhardt.github.io/ict-writeup/content/full_writeup.md/full_writeup.md

 Government contracts are like grants with more clearly defined deliverables.
 Unlike selling products, the payment is upfront and the 'deliverable' doesn't necessarily need to be as polished and standalone as a product.
 The deliverable could be the output of a piece of research or a proof of concept.

 [SRI International](https://www.sri.com/) is a great case study of an innovation organization whose income is primarily based on contracts.
-Arguably, SRI is co-responsible for many of DARPA's triumphs --- Douglas Englebart did the work that resulted in the Mother of All Demos at SRI --- and has spun off many valuable and well-regarded organizations.[^fn202] At the same time, they're also the prime example for the constraints below.
+Arguably, SRI is co-responsible for many of DARPA's triumphs --- Douglas Engelbart did the work that resulted in the Mother of All Demos at SRI --- and has spun off many valuable and well-regarded organizations.[^fn202] At the same time, they're also the prime example for the constraints below.

 Contracts have advantages over both grants and equity funding.
 Research contracts can be much larger than grants while still enabling work that might not result in a product.
 There are fewer restrictions on how you can deploy money from contracts and at least part of that money comes in before doing the work so you can hire necessary people and buy equipment.